 Tap vial gently to get contents to the bottom.
 Remove stopper and reconstitute with 5.0 mL of sterile distilled water.
-Allow to sit for ten minutes with occasional inversion.
-Combine physiological saline and reconstituted Epinephrine in a micro-centrifuge tube to create a 1:10 working stock and invert gently.
+Dilute this stock 1:10 with physiological saline for testing in PRP.
 Allow to sit for 10 minutes with occasional inversion.
 Gently invert before use.